apilayer/currencylayer-API/docs/specifications.md

 ### "timestamp"

-The `timestamp` property represents the exact time (as a **UNIX** timestamp) the Exchange Rates in the respective result set were collected, making it simple to determine how up-to-date your results are.
+The `timestamp` property represents the exact date and time (as a **UNIX** timestamp) the Exchange Rates in the respective API Response were collected, making it simple to determine how up-to-date your results are.

 **Important**: Please keep in mind that when working with JavaScript, the timestamp value has to be multiplied by 1,000, as JavaScript uses milliseconds instead of seconds.